 - a letter of cooperation with one or more research teams of Sorbonne University, signed by a member of the team.
 The letter must state the nature of the planned collaboration;

-Final selection and notification of results: February 2022
+Final selection and notification of results: February/March 2022

 Starting date of the chair: